Business Case for Podcast Advertising Explored at Podcast Expo

-Live from Podcast Expo….Susan Bratton, CEO of Personal Life Media put together a panel session this morning at the Portable Media and Podcast Expo, Tim Bourquin’s annual confab in Ontario California to introduce her Association for Downloadable Media to the trade.
+Susan Bratton, CEO of Personal Life Media put together a panel session on the business case for podcasting this morning at the Portable Media and Podcast Expo, Tim Bourquin’s annual confab in Ontario California to introduce her Association for Downloadable Media to the trade.

 “We have come together to realize how we can monetize our content.
-It’s an opportunity for us to set a level playing field for all of us the go forward as a unified front,” she says, building a busines case for podcasting.
+It’s an opportunity for us to set a level playing field for all of us to go forward as a unified front,” she says, building a busines case for podcasting.

 Originally, I thought any corporate membership was $1000, but Brian Moffet of NPR explained that if you’re a company like Cisco or Accenture and you happen to also do a podcast, you needn’t pay the corporate membership price.
-You can sign up here.

 Benefits of membership includes:

-- tutorial and white papers
+- Tutorials and white papers

-- boilerplate documents like contracts and proposals
+- Boilerplate documents like contracts and proposals

-- standardized metrics and reporting
+- Standardized metrics and reporting

-- online knowledge base
+- Online knowledge base

 Now they’re announcing and getting ready to vote on board members and committee chairs.
 Committees include Advertising Standards, Measurement, Outreach & Education and Terminology Standardization.
 Susan’s IAB pedigree is clearly benefiting this fledgling association well.

-But the thing I heard that really stood out most for me was a comment from a gentlemen at Edison Research and it was this: If we want to catch the attention of advertisers, counting downloads won’t do it.
+But the thing I heard that really stood out most for me was a comment from a guy from Edison Research and it was this: If we want to catch the attention of advertisers, counting downloads won’t do it.
 Measuring and monitoring engagement is what needs to be quantified.
 How podcasts work to move people along the brand continuum, and how podcasts offer advertisers deeper brand engagement.